userquin/vite-plugin-playground-elements/README.md

 Check out the client type declarations [client.d.ts](./client.d.ts) for built-in client support:
 - `virtual:pg-ide`: virtual module to get IDE configuration configured in the plugin

+## Warnings

+- Don't use private window in Chrome, it will break the service worker

 ## TODO

 - Add `config (ProjectManifest)` option to `playground-ide` and review if we need to remove any options (modified for example)